massdriver-cloud/docs/docs/guides/sharing_infrastructure.md

 If you need help migrating your database into the platform, please reach out in our [community slack](https://join.slack.com/t/massdrivercommunity/shared_invite/zt-1sxag35w2-eYw7gatS1hwlH2y8MCmwXA).

 Alternatively, check out ["Upgrading PostgreSQL Versions with Minimal Downtime"](https://www.youtube.com/watch?v=hd0WlFls9b8).
-This approach works for migration across clouds as well as upgrading Postgres with minimal interuptions.
+This approach works for migration across clouds as well as upgrading Postgres with minimal interruptions.

 We also have a runbook on [restoring snapshots across AWS RDS instances](http://localhost:3000/runbook/aws/migrating-rds-databases).
 :::